oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ability to selectively disclose a subset of these claims depending on the Verifier becomes crucial to ensure minimum disclosure and prevent Verifiers from obtaining claims irrelevant for the transaction at hand.
 One example of such a multi-use JWT is a verifiable credential, a tamper-evident credential with a cryptographically verifiable authorship that contains claims about a subject.

-SD-JWTs defined in this document enable such selective disclosure of claims.
+SD-JWTs defined in this document enable such selective disclosure of claims for JWTs.

+Similar to the JWT specification on which it builds, this document is a product of the OAuth working group.
+However, while both JWT and SD-JWT have potential OAuth applications, their utility and application is certainly not constrained to OAuth.
+JWT was developed as a general-purpose token format and has seen widespread usage in a variety of applications.
+SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be general-purpose specification.

 In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
 When issuing the SD-JWT to the Holder,